GeminiDRSoftware/astrodata/docs/manuals/progmanual/containers.rst

   (`astrodata.fits.FitsLazyLoadable`) that mimics a `astropy.io.fits` HDU
   instance just enough to play along with |NDData|'s initialization code.

-..
-TODO: Frankly still not convinced this works at all
+.. todo:: Frankly still not convinced this works at all
     ``FitsLazyLoadable`` is an integral part of our memory-mapping scheme, and among other things it will scale data on the fly, as memory-mapped FITS data can only be read unscaled.
 Our NDAstroData redefines the properties ``data``,